10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 In this article

 As humans, we’re not always as rational as we think when it comes to decision-making.
-We get influenced by so-called cognitive biases—or mental shortcuts—that help us process information quickly and effortlessly but can also lead to errors in our judgment.
+We get influenced by so-called cognitive biases—mental shortcuts that help us process information quickly but can also lead to errors in our judgment.

 1. Social Proof

-Brands can take advantage of this dynamic by highlighting positive experiences from satisfied customers or showing how many others have already benefited from their products or services.
+Brands can leverage this cognitive bias by emphasising the positive experiences of satisfied customers or showing that many others have already benefited from their products or services.

-A good example is Airbnb.
-The company uses reviews from previous guests to give potential customers a sense of security and assurance before booking a stay.
+• Airbnb leverages social proof by showcasing reviews from previous guests, giving potential customers a sense of security and confidence before booking a stay.

 2. Scarcity

-Brands can harness our tendency to place a higher value on rare or limited items by creating a sense of urgency around their products or services.
+Brands can tap into our tendency to value rare or limited items by creating a sense of urgency.

 However, brands should be careful when using scarcity tactics, as they can quickly become manipulative.